 Fair Labor Association (FLA)

 Gildan's labour compliance program was accredited by the Fair Labor Association (FLA) on June 13, 2007.
-The Company was the first vertically-integrated basic activewear apparel manufacturer to receive accreditation by the FLA.
+The Company was the first vertically-integrated basic activewear apparel manufacturer to have its social compliance program accredited by the FLA.

 The FLA is a Washington, D.C.-based non-profit organization whose goal is to promote adherence to international labour standards and improve working conditions worldwide.
 It represents a multi-stakeholder coalition of companies, universities and non-governmental organizations committed to a rigorous program of code of conduct implementation, monitoring and remediation in order to bring manufacturing sites into compliance with FLA standards.

-Gildan is proud to have received such accreditation from the FLA.
-The FLA's method of annual public reporting, its strict Workplace Code of Conduct, and the fact it employs internal and external independent audits were all key elements that prompted Gildan to seek FLA membership in 2004.
+Gildan is proud to have been a pioneer in joining the FLA over 10 years ago.
+The FLA's method of annual public reporting, its strict Workplace Code of Conduct, and the fact it conducts internal and external independent audits were all key elements that prompted Gildan to seek FLA membership in 2004.

 Maquila Solidarity Network

 Through dialogue with MSN, we have applied their input in the development of a remediation plan following the closure in 2004 of our El Progreso plant in Honduras.
+Since then, Gildan has been working collaboratively with the MSN regarding labour practices and freedom of association at its various manufacturing locations.
 We continue to remain in dialogue with MSN regarding our corporate social responsibility practices.